MarkvanMents/docs/content/studio-how-to/pages-how-to-set-visibility.md

----
-title: "Show Fields Only When Certain Conditions Are Met"
+# Show Fields Only When Certain Conditions Are Met
-category: "Pages"
-description: "Describes how to set conditional visibility in Mendix Studio."
-menu_order: 30
-tags: ["studio", "pages", "how to", "visibility", "visible"]
----

 ## 1 Introduction